|

 the wall also incorporates an auto-fade capability to drop the volume

 of the main players during playback.
-For displays of 1280 pixels
+Each button wall may be detached

 |